No, it’s not just you — no one can play Fortnite right now.

 The hottest game on the planet is down — and has been for over 12 hours — as a result of a database failure.
 Epic Games is in the process of carrying out major upgrades to its database systems, but there’s no word on when Fortnite will be playable again.

 Spending Valentine’s Day on your own isn’t all bad (just think of the money you’ll save), but you probably don’t want to do it every year.
 And you don’t have to!
+However, if you find yourself not good at dating, then you should start reading girlfriend activation system review and learn from them.
 There’s now a large and ever-increasing library of dating apps that can help you find the perfect mate.